How To Get Rid of Furniture In Japan: An Easy Guide

 How do I get rid of a bunch of furniture?

-To get rid of many furniture items, you can schedule these items for same-day pickup oversize with your municipality.
+To get rid of many furniture items, you can schedule these items for same-day pickup with your municipality.
 You can also donate or recycle your items for others to use.

 How much does it cost to get rid of a mattress in Japan?